Skip to main content

 National Board of Medical Examiners

-• Kencee Graves, MD, is an Associate Professor within the Division of General Internal Medicine and the Department of Internal Medicine at the University of Utah Hospital.
+• Kencee Graves, MD, is a Clinical Professor within the Division of General Internal Medicine and the Department of Internal Medicine at the University of Utah Hospital.
 As a Hospitalist and Palliative Medicine Physician, she enjoys taking care of hospitalized patients with a variety of acute medical problems, and helping patients understand how medical care can help them live their best quality of life possible.
 Her specific clinical interests include medical education, patient safety, leadership, quality improvement and improving end-of-life care.

 Board Certification and Academic Information

-Academic Departments Internal Medicine -Primary
+Academic Departments Internal Medicine -Professor (Clinical)

 Academic Divisions General Medicine